Easy and Fantastic, Tomato, Basil, Garlic Pomodoro Pasta

 Instructions

-- Quarter your tomatoes, slice out the seeds, then cut in 1/2, cover with a pinch of salt and fresh pepper
+- Quarter the tomatoes, remove seeds, cut in half, then season with salt and fresh pepper.Â